Incentivize Development Recycling End Markets

 Sections 3, 4, and 5 allow the pollution prevention advisory board (board) to use the recycling resources economic opportunity fund and the front range waste diversion cash fund to reimburse eligible recycling businesses for locally assessed personal property taxes paid in the current tax year in this state on personal property.
 Section 2 directs the board to establish a formula that it would use in awarding personal property tax reimbursements.

-Section 6 requires the department, on and after October 1, 2020, to administer a statewide campaign to educate Colorado residents concerning recycling.
+Section 6 requires the department, as soon as practicable, to administer a statewide campaign to educate Colorado residents concerning recycling.
 The department shall ensure the campaign includes:

 - Communications delivered via social media;